 For any other faction, they would need to produce a mech as quickly as possible as, for all other factions, mechs are the only way to get villages across certain river spaces (riding them like giant rodeo bulls).
 Usually they can only go into two different resource types.
 For instance, they can move across a river into a metal space or a forest, and that is only after the “Riverwalk” mech has been built.
 For the Nordic Kingdoms, however, the strategy can change and adapt.
 This is because they have the unique ability to for the Nordic Kingdoms’ workers to swim.
 Oh yes, with that ability the whole map opens up.

-There are, ultimately, two very different ways to play the Nordic Kingdoms, and both are as interesting as the other.
+There are, ultimately, two very different ways to play the Nordic Kingdoms that I can think of, and both are as interesting as the other.
 The first of these is defensively, and the second is in a far more offensive way.

 Scythe Strategy: Playing the Nordic Kingdoms Defensively

 The trick, you see, with the Nordic Kingdoms’ defensive game resides with one square, and getting to it as quickly as possible.
 That square is the village to the right (as you are looking at it as a Nordic Kingdoms player, from your side of the board – so the board is upside down) of where the Nordic Kingdoms start off.
 Using the swim ability, it is possible to start creating workers right away, and thus use them for oil and metal production.
 The key is you want as much metal as possible, as you need to get the Riverwalk mech.